sourmash-bio/sourmash/doc/command-line.md

 large collections.
 Use `--no-rebuild-manifest` to load an existing manifest if it is available.

+As of sourmash 4.4.0, `sig manifest` can produce a manifest in a fast on-disk format (a SQLite database).
+SQLite manifests can be _much_ faster when working with very large collections of signatures.
+To produce a SQLite manifest, use `sourmash sig manifest ... -F sql`.

+All sourmash commands that work with manifests will accept both CSV and SQLite manifest files.

 ### `sourmash signature check` - compare picklists and manifests

 Compare picklists and manifests across databases, and optionally output matches